kamalbuilds/private-venmode/README.md

 ## Introduction

 At its core, PrivateVenmode leverages the Mode blockchain to offer a unique suite of features aimed at transforming how we think about sending gifts and making donations in the cryptocurrency space.
 With Mode's unparalleled security, powered by a decentralized network of Orchestrators and the Spiderchain's multisig technology, your transactions are not just transactions—they're a new form of connecting, giving, and supporting causes and individuals across the globe.

+Fully Homomorphic encryption (FHE) is a form of encryption that allows computations to be performed on encrypted data without first having to decrypt it.
+In simpler terms, it enables data to be manipulated and processed in its encrypted form, maintaining its confidentiality throughout the entire computation process.

+FHE operates using mathematical concepts from algebraic geometry, number theory, and lattice-based cryptography.
+The basic idea behind FHE is to use mathematical structures that allow operations to be performed on encrypted data in a way that, when decrypted, produce the same result as if the operations were performed on the original unencrypted data.

 ### Features